danibyay/ghost-helm-chart/README.md

 * To have helm installed
 * To have kubectl installed in your local machine

-## How to run the chart
+## How to create a release

 > helm install ghost-example-chart ./myghostchart

-In this command, ghost-example-chart is the name of the chart, and myghostchart is the directory where the chart is.
+In this command, ghost-example-chart is the name of the release, and myghostchart is the directory where the chart is.
 Relative to your cwd.

 The service is a Load Balancer, so you can navigate to